dxmxnlord/SublimeSnips/README.md

 # Sublime text snippets
-This sublime text plugin holds code snippets for common programming practices and statements in React.js.
+This sublime text package holds code snippets for common programming practices and statements in React.js.
 Adding this package will let you autocomplete statements and save time.

 ## Adding this package to your sublime text